jmoussa/YouTube-Content-Recommendation/README.md

-# YouTube Content Recommendator API
+# YouTube Content Recommendation Service

 This repo will host all of the backend code related to fetching Youtube Content in order to showcase on the front-end (comming soon).